What are Stablecoins? What benefits do they offer you? Which are the Amazing 5 in 2023?

 Thereby, using TUSD instead of traditional finance fiat currencies, you can access a wide range of DeFi protocols without the need for a traditional bank account.

-This makes DeFi more accessible to a wide range of people particularly those in countries where traditional banking services may be limited.
+DeFi gets more accessible to a wide range of people.

 Another aspect of TrueUSD is its Trust Token Platform, which allows for the creation of custom tokenized assets.